 As we saw in my post yesterday, 2019 was kind of a giant turd for me in terms of my reading choices.
 Going through my list, I only rated three books as five-star reads out of the 50 books I read, and one of those was a short-story, so…

-I just wasn’t feeling it last year, but 2020 is already looking up *knock on wood*… except for that fucking book I just read that was published by James Patterson’s imprint, goddamnit!
-I didn’t realize it had Patterson’s fingers in it until it was too late.
+I just wasn’t feeling it last year, but 2020 is already looking up *knock on wood*…except for that fucking book I just read that was published by James Patterson’s imprint, goddamnit!
+I didn’t realize it had Patterson’s fingers in it (on it?) until it was too late.
 I’ll be more careful in the future, but as far as I’m concerned, the book was Patterson adjacent and doesn’t break my New Years resolution!
 Get away from me with that negativity!

-…Soooooo my review for Campfire by Shawn Sarles will be posted soon.
+Anyway, my review for that – Campfire by Shawn Sarles – will be posted soon…

 So yeahhhhh…listen, I can’t take another year of shit books AND shit humanity.